Scybin/zmk-config-scyboard/README.md

-﻿# 🧑‍💻 ZMK Configuration for scyboard
+﻿# 🧑‍💻 ZMK Configuration for the scyboard keyboard

-This repository contains the ZMK (Zephyr Mechanical Keyboard) configuration for the scyboard keyboard.
-It includes keymaps, macros, and custom behaviors tailored for an ergonomic and efficient typing experience.
+This repository contains the ZMK configuration for the scyboard keyboard.
+This firmware is tailored for an ergonomic and efficient typing experience.

 ## 📝 Summary

+Below is a summary of the key features and configurations included in this ZMK module:

-- Custom keymap for the scyboard keyboard
+- Custom keymap
+- Multiple layers
+- Macros
-- Includes macros (e.g., paste macro) and tap dance behaviors
+- Tap dance behaviors
-- Multiple layers: base, lower, and raise
+- Wired and wireless (Bluetooth) support
-- Bluetooth profile switching
 - Idle and sleep settings
+- External power management
-- Pointer (mouse) settings
+- Pointer settings
-- Reset uf2 included in firmware output to reset nice!nano V2 controllers
+- A reset uf2 file is included in the build which can be used to reset nice!nano V2 controllers

 ## 🗺️ Keymap Editor Compatibility

-This configuration is compatible with the [ZMK Keymap Editor](https://nickcoutsos.github.io/keymap-editor/), allowing you to visualize and modify your keymap easily.
+This configuration is compatible with the [ZMK Keymap Editor](https://nickcoutsos.github.io/keymap-editor/).
+This is used to visualize and easily modify the keymap.

 ## 📖 ZMK Firmware Documentation

-For detailed information on ZMK firmware, refer to the official documentation: [ZMK Docs](https://zmk.dev/docs/)
+For detailed information on ZMK (Zephyr Mechanical Keyboard) firmware, refer to the official documentation: [ZMK Docs](https://zmk.dev/docs/)

 ## ⌨️ scyboard Repository